Providers

 MyJazzProvider

-({ children: React.ReactNodechildren }: { children: React.ReactNodechildren: export namespace ReactReact.type React.ReactNode = string | number | boolean | React.ReactElement<any, string | React.JSXElementConstructor<any>> | Iterable<React.ReactNode> | React.ReactPortal | null | undefined
+({ children: React.ReactNodechildren }: { children: React.ReactNodechildren: export namespace ReactReact.type React.ReactNode = string | number | bigint | boolean | React.ReactElement<unknown, string | React.JSXElementConstructor<any>> | Iterable<React.ReactNode> | React.ReactPortal | Promise<...> | null | undefined

 Represents all of the things React can render.
 Where {@link ReactElement } only represents JSX, `ReactNode` represents everything that can be rendered.